 Now that you know how sponsors help teenagers, let’s find out how Compassion helps babies and moms.

 Babies aren’t old enough to be sponsored yet.
 But thanks to people who give to Compassion's Survival Program, many babies start getting help before they’re even born!

 Compassion helped my aunt Paola and her baby.
 Let’s find out how!

 Compassion’s church partners help babies and the adults who take care of them.

 Pregnant moms need healthy food and vitamins to keep themselves and their babies healthy.
 But my aunt Paola was pregnant and didn’t have any money for food or vitamins.
-My uncle died, so Paola was all alone.

 Then Sofia, a woman who works at our church, visited Paola and told her how Compassion could help her and her baby.

 Sofia prayed with Paola.
 She told Paola that God loves her and has a special plan for her — and her unborn baby!
 That made Paola feel special and full of hope.
 Before, Paola felt afraid because she didn’t know how she’d raise a baby alone.